Maheredd/Maheredd/README.md

 # 💫 About Me:
-Hi there, I'm Mahesh G 👋<br><br>I'm a Full-Stack Web Developer (Fresher) and an MCA postgraduate student with a strong interest in building scalable web applications and clean user interfaces.
-I also work on AI/ML-based projects, exploring how intelligent models can be integrated into real-world web applications.
+Hi there, I'm Mahesh G 👋<br><br>I’m an MCA postgraduate student with a strong interest in building scalable web applications and clean user interfaces.
+I work on web development and AI/ML-based projects, exploring how intelligent models can be integrated into real-world applications.
 I enjoy learning by building projects and turning ideas into functional solutions.
-.<br><br>💻 About Me<br><br>💼 Currently focused on full-stack web development through academic and personal projects, while also working on AI/ML-based applications.<br>🌱 Actively learning modern web technologies, backend architecture, authentication mechanisms, and machine learning concepts.
+<br><br>💻 About Me<br><br>💼 Currently focused on full-stack web development through academic and personal projects, while also working on AI/ML-based applications.<br>🌱 Actively learning modern web technologies, backend architecture, authentication mechanisms, and machine learning concepts.
 <br>🚀 My goal is to grow as a full-stack developer and build reliable, user-centric web applications, integrating intelligent features where applicable.

 ## 🌐 Socials: